Can anyone join the Union? Do I need a degree?

 If your practice falls outside these descriptions then please contact us to discuss whether or not we will be able to offer support in your particular working environment.

 Scottish Artists Union membership costs £60 per annum.
 Payable by Direct Debit or Cheque (which incurs a £1.50 cheque admin fee).
 You can also opt to pay monthly by direct debit is a £5 per month.

 How long will it take to process my membership application?

-Please note that choosing to pay by cheque can take upto 21 days, as an initial invoice must be issued and the returned cheque must be banked and clear our account to complete the application process.
+Please note that if you choose to pay by cheque the process will take a little longer, as an initial invoice must be issued and the returned cheque must be banked and clear our account to complete the application process.
 An admin fee of £1.50 also applies.

 Your membership pack will only arrive after your payment has been processed.
 This is important, as it is only then that you become a member and coverage can begin under our free Public Liability and Professional Indemnity Insurance benefit.